EMPLOYMENT HISTORY

 Consulting

-Subsurface Environmental Consultant for the Rob Palmer Blue Holes Foundation
+Subsurface Water Environmental Consultant for the Rob Palmer Blue Holes Foundation

 Computer